stclib/STC/docs/random_api.md

-# STC [crandom](../include/stc/algo/random.h): Pseudo Random Number Generator
+# STC [crand64](../include/stc/algo/random.h): Pseudo Random Number Generator
 ![Random](pics/random.jpg)

-This features a 64-bit or 32-bit PRNG, and can generate integers, reals, normal distributed, and unbiased uniform random numbers.
-It currently use the romuTrio PRNG.
+This features both a 64-bit and a 32-bit PRNG API.
+It can generate integers, reals, normal distributed, and unbiased uniform random numbers.
+It uses the STC64 variant of the extremely fast and excellent SFC64 PRNG, which uses no multiplication.
+It adds a "stream" parameter and modifies the output function slightly.
+The PRNG can generate 2^63 unique streams where each has theoretical minimum 2^64 period lengths.

 See [random](https://en.cppreference.com/w/cpp/header/random) for similar c++ functionality.